valory-xyz/open-autonomy/docs/guides/managing_packages.md

 ## Creating your agents and services

 The first thing a developer needs to do before they start writing code is setting up the project.
 Instead of starting from scratch, we recommend to clone our [developer template](https://github.com/valory-xyz/dev-template).
 Once setup, it will generate a virtual environment with {{open_autonomy}} installed, an empty local registry, some useful tools for checking packages and dummy tests.
-After this, in the same fashion git asks to initialize its configuration using `git config`, {{open_autonomy}} asks the user to set the user name, whether we are using a local or remote registry as well as the type of registry (IPFS by default).
+After this, in the same fashion Git asks to initialize its configuration using `git config`, {{open_autonomy}} asks the user to set the user name, whether we are using a local or remote registry as well as the type of registry (IPFS by default).
 For example, initialize your registry running the following command:

 ```bash
 autonomy init --reset --author john_doe --remote --ipfs --ipfs-node "/dns/registry.autonolas.tech/tcp/443/https"